Settlement process - Japan

 Settlement failure

 Generally, transactions where the delivering participant cannot deliver the securities to the Japan Securities Clearing Corporation (JSCC) by SD 13:00 JST are considered to be a fail.
+There are two ways to resolve failed settlements for on-exchange transactions:

 • Postponed settlement and continuous netting settlement